Insights

 2. Master Data Model: Creating a clean, unified view of your customers, enriched with facts and dimensions.

-To start, it's often best to build incrementally and iterate quickly.
-Start by creating business objects that support growth, such as customer profiles, transactions, and events.
+A good approach is to begin with incremental development and rapid iteration.
+Establish business objects that facilitate growth, such as customer profiles, transactions, and events.

 Identity resolution